M1S2/PSFgen_HW/README.md

 **Caution:** Negative voltages on the DMM inputs are not allowed!

 ### USB outputs
 Two USB outputs are available.
-They are connected to the 5V SB output of the ATX supply.
-So the combined current capability for both USB ports are 1 A.
+They are connected to the 5V output of the ATX supply.
+So the combined current capability for both USB ports are 23 A.

 ### USB input
 The USB input can be used to communicate to the device via serial port.